 If you apply a filter, it is saved until you reset it.
 The current filter condition is displayed at the bottom of the grid.
 To reset the filter and display all the hosts, you need to click on the Close button located to the left of the filter.

 After applying the filter, we can see all the problematic hosts and start to analyze them one by one.
 The hosts with the maximum number of outages should be analyzed first, so we can sort the displayed data by the Outages column and click on the host displayed at the top to open its statistics.

-To get detailed information on the host performance, we can open the Latency & Uptime tab to see how the host metrics changed during the day.
+To get detailed information on the host performance, we can review the Latency & Uptime chart to see how the host metrics changed during the day.
 Note that the latency chart shows the host performance as highlighted backgrounds, so if the host performance was Low during a particular time interval, you can see that it is highlighted with a red background on the chart.
 You can hover the mouse pointer over the chart to see the latency minimum, maximum, average and deviation displayed for every hour.